ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 1. **Customer is redirected to an external page:**
    On this page, the customer completes signing, payment via credit card (e.g., Visa/Mastercard), etc.

 2. **Customer exits the browser before returning to the success page:**
    If the customer closes their browser before being redirected back to the "Thank You" page, Resurs Bank initiates a callback to the shop.

-3. **Callback process and status update:**
+3. **Callback process and status update instead of customer success page:**
-   The callback registers the payment completion in the system.
-To avoid conflicts, the plugin introduces a slight delay in responding to ensure the customer and the callback do not attempt to update the order simultaneously.
+   A callback registers the payment completion in the system, but it is not processed instantly after the purchase is signed.
+Instead, the plugin introduces a short cooldown period before handling the callback to avoid conflicts with the customer's actions.
+This delay ensures that if the customer completes the purchase and arrives at the "Thank You" page during this time, the callback does not interfere with or duplicate the process.
+The system is designed to gracefully manage both scenarios, updating the order status correctly and triggering the WooCommerce confirmation email without errors or overlap.
-   Once the callback is successfully processed, the order status is updated to "Processing," and WooCommerce triggers the confirmation email.

 ### A Third Scenario Based on Merchant Error: